Interesting story to preface…

-Someone emailed me the other day to tell me that she thinks I’m a lovely person and all, but that my writings have too much of a ‘religious’ tone to them.
+Someone emailed to tell me that she thinks I’m a lovely person and all, but that my writings have too much of a ‘religious’ tone to them.
 She was polite and appreciative, but clearly wishing she could learn the principles from a more secular point of view.

 I can appreciate that.
 I respect her point of view and certainly never intend to offend anyone by focusing on how to partner with God to accomplish goals.
 After all, one of my foundational tenets comes from the Articles of Faith, specifically #11: